 That said, the Knicks up-and-down recent history means that tickets could well be available to most games.
 You're going to find it tough to get seats to see LeBron James and the Miam-- I mean, the Cleveland Cavaliers.
 And to see Kobe Bryant and the Los Angeles Lakers.
 But most other teams shouldn't be automatic sellouts.
 And, thus far, the Nets' move to Brooklyn hasn't drummed up much interest in a rivalry with the Knicks, so even those games (at least, at The Garden) should be available.

 The Knicks averaged 19,812 fans per game last season, a sellout, but a lot of those tickets sold late.
-And, since I'm doing this right before the regular season starts, and you have 41 home dates from which to choose, you should be able to get to see a good game or two, if not the specific games you want.
+And, since I'm doing this a few days before the regular season starts, and you have 41 home dates from which to choose, you should be able to get to see a good game or two, if not the specific games you want.

 Even without scalpers getting involved, Knicks tickets are notoriously expensive.
 Courtside seats run $772 -- and that's on Ticketmaster, not from a scalper.
 100 Level seats run $306 between the baskets and $158 behind them.
 200 Level seats cost $152.
 300 Level seats are $141 between the baskets and $130 behind them.
 400 Level seats -- once known as "the Blue Seats" for the color of their paint, the color of the air due to all the cigarette smoke that used to be allowed inside but is no longer, and the color of the language that tended to emanate from the patrons -- go for $74.